TechDailyNotes/study-notes-pytorch/components/distributed_training/concept.md

 1. Problem: After forwarding and backwarding, GPUs need to communicate with each other for All-Reduce accumulation.
 GPUs are idle, except waiting for result, during this time.
 2. Solution: Bucketing - PyTorch splits the model into buckets and send buckets of layers for All-Reduce immediately after backwarding.

+## `torchrun`

+1. `torchrun` facilitates graceful distributed training and automatically handles failover.
+It uses the model snapshot or checkpoint to recover the training process when a worker fails.

 ## Resources

 1. Paperspace: